 The state of Hawaiʻi is vulnerable to tsunamis.
 Since 1812, 24 tsunamis with a run-up of more than 2 meters (6.6 feet) have been recorded.

-Of these, the 1946 tsunami (see below) was by far the most devastating.
-In total, these tsunamis caused 291 casualties, the last ones as recent as in 1975 (source).
+Of these, the 1946 tsunami was by far the most devastating.
+In total, these tsunamis caused 291 casualties, the most recent in 1975 (source).

 Today there are elaborate early warning systems in place to protect against tsunamis.